 Gochujang Mayo Ingredients

-½ cup mayonnaise (Japanese mayo is more creamy but good old Hellmann’s is great too)
+1 cup mayonnaise (Kewpie is extra creamy, but good old Hellmann’s works perfectly)

 1 tablespoon lime juice or rice wine vinegar